NYS Democrats facing a red reality with Trump's return to power

 New York Republicans say Trump won not just an election, but a mandate.
 They note that Trump won the important suburban vote, including on Long Island.

-“Democrats have made it their mission to vilify Donald Trump," said Assembly Republican leader Will Barclay of Pulaski.
+“Democrats have made it their mission to vilify Donald Trump," said Assembly Republican leader Will Barclay, of upstate Pulaski.
 "If the president counters the failing Democratic policies in New York, it won’t be out of revenge, but out of common sense.
 The migrant crisis, unworkable climate goals, and dangerous public safety 'reforms' should have been addressed by now."

 "I think it’s safe to say Democrats’ woke initiatives helped fuel Donald Trump’s strong showing here," Barclay told Newsday.